cdsama/LuaProfiler/README.md

 --[[
     report profiling result to file
-    it will save it at the current work directory
+    it will save it at the current working directory the first part of file name is timestamp
 ]]--
 luaprofiler.report_to_file("json")
+-- *.lua_profile_json.txt
 luaprofiler.report_to_file("list")
+-- *.lua_profile_list.txt
 luaprofiler.report_to_file("tree")
+-- *.lua_profile_tree.txt

 ```